 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where chapmanite typically forms.
+Look in hydrothermal veins country, the host setting where chapmanite typically forms.
 If you start seeing quartz, galena, arsenopyrite in float, you are in the right ground.
 Field specimens usually show a powdery, earthy, or as coatings habit, so train your eye for that shape before scanning the outcrop.